ministryofjustice/moj-frontend/docs/components/interruption-card.md

 Do not use the interruption card for anything outside of the 5 use cases.
 It should also not be used to:

-- emphasise large amounts of content on a page, as it will lose its impact
+- emphasise large amounts of content on a page (as the impact will be lost)
-- show form elements (such as radio buttons) as this is not accessible
+- show form elements such as radio buttons (a red error message on the blue background is not accessible)
 - make a heading more visually prominent
 - display an empty state for the user to resolve (if it's within a list) - use the [GOV.UK Design System tasklist component](https://design-system.service.gov.uk/components/task-list/) instead

 ### Things to consider

-An alert is not read out to screenreader users when they interact with the page (unlike with the warning text and inset text components).
+The card is not announced to screen reader users when they interact with the page.
 Therefore, the heading needs to clearly convey the purpose of the page and that the user is being interrupted, for example with ‘Before you continue’.

-The interruption card uses a non-standard colour palette for impact in a user journey.
-When considering the impact, consider other blue parts of the page, for example the header, person identifiers and phase banners.
+The interruption card uses a non-standard colour palette for emphasis in a user journey.
+Other blue parts of a page, such as a header, person identifier or phase banner, will affect how much impact it has.

 ### Similar or linked components